 Planning a full day at the beach?
 You can take advantage of the long stretch of sand, lifeguard patrolled shores, sports activities, splash pad for the kiddos and other amenities directly located on the Blue Flag status Main Beach.
 You need only walk up the street a bit to hit bars, dining establishments and shops.

 Want to stay downtown but looking for other ways to stay active?
-Why not challenge your travel mates to axe throwing or a game of mini putt?
+Why not challenge your travel mates to an escape room or a game of mini putt?

 If you need a caffeine fix, you’ll want to head over to Highway Girl.
 Traditional burgers and fries?
 It's Denny’s Drive-In you’ll want.
 Ice cream?
-Take your pick!
-But you should give Hawaiian shave ice a try from the Grand Bend Sweet Shoppe instead.
-Looking for romantic water-side dining?
-Head over to River Road and check out the art galleries before enjoying dinner on the patio overlooking the river at 71 Grille.
+Take your pick, there's lost to choose from!
+Looking for a great date night spot?
+Check out the casual fine dining with a modern twist at F.I.N.E.

 If you’re able to take a weekend or mid-week break, a stay at the Oakwood Resort offers a tranquil getaway.
 Enjoy the private beach, hit the links and indulge your taste buds.

-One thing I know for sure - one day won’t be enough.
+One thing is for sure - one day won’t be enough.
 Grand Bend will entice you back time and time again.

 If it’s a more relaxed pace you’re seeking, then the village and beaches of Port Stanley are for you!
 Approximately 45 minutes from London - history, charm and of course, sandy beaches await.